So…you want to be a digital nomad? There is no time like the present to start taking steps towards achieving your dreams!

 Can your career transfer to online only?

 What do you do for a living?
 If you’re in a career such as web development, graphic design, UI/UX design, and other similar jobs.
 However, you don’t have to be a tech or creative professional to make it work for you.
 Are you bilingual?
 Why not work as a translator?
 Do you have teacher credentials?
 There are plenty of online schools who are looking for teachers.
 There are even jobs for Administrative and Executive Assistants, Data Entry, freelance writing, and web research that you can do online.
+Another option is running your own business.
+You can even try things like health and fitness coaching if you’ve got the drive to build a business (as well as a little patience to get the ball rolling).

 If you’re already doing a job where your work is primarily done online or on the computer and you’re feeling brave, you can always ask your employer about transferring your job to a remote position.
 If they are hesitant, you can suggest doing it on a trial basis before making the switch permanently.